 Customer security deposits are recognised initially at fair value of the legal obligation to pay cash and subsequently at amortised cost.
 Customer security deposits include security deposits received by the Company in relation to electricity supply to certain customers.
-Interest is paid on the deposits and credited to the customers' accounts annually.
+Interest is calculated daily on the deposits and is credited to the customers' accounts every 90 days.
+Security deposits plus capitalised interest are refunded to customers after qualifying conditions are met or when the account is finalised.